Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 	                ClickedUrls     string,

 	                INDEX sl_idx CLUSTERED (UserId ASC)
-	                      PARTITIONED BY HASH (UserId) INTO 4
+	                      DISTRIBUTED BY HASH (UserId) INTO 4
 	      );

 	    INSERT INTO SearchLog1 SELECT * FROM master.dbo.SearchlogView;

 	    CREATE TABLE SearchLog2(
                    INDEX sl_idx CLUSTERED (UserId ASC)
-                   PARTITIONED BY HASH (UserId) INTO 4
+                   DISTRIBUTED BY HASH (UserId) INTO 4
 	    ) AS SELECT * FROM master.dbo.SearchlogView; // You can use EXTRACT or SELECT in the AS clause

 2. Replace the string *&lt;insert your name&gt;* with a unique database name of your choosing.